 Now when the builders had laid the foundation of the temple of the LORD, the priests stood in their apparel with trumpets, and the Levites, the sons of Asaph, with cymbals, to praise the LORD according to the directions of King David of Israel.Ezra 3:10(NASB)

-After 70 years of exile from their land, the people of Israel returned with Ezra, after the edict to rebuild the Temple was signed by Cyrus the Great.
-The Babylonian exile occurred because the kings of Judah, the priests and the people became idolatrous.
-They strayed far from the Lord and had to be punished for breaking their covenant.
+After 70 years of exile from their land, the people of Israel returned with Ezra after the edict to rebuild the Temple was signed by Cyrus the Great.
+The Babylonian exile occurred because the kings of Judah, the priests, and the people, had become idolatrous.
+They had strayed far from the Lord and had to be punished for breaking their covenant.
 But God in His grace determined to bring His people back after the 70 years - as we read in the books of Jeremiah and Daniel.

 David had left very specific instructions about Temple worship and how to praise the Lord, with trumpets and cymbals.
-And so the priests, dressed in their priestly robes and blew their trumpets, while the Levites, who were descended from Asaph, sounded their cymbals, and took their positions to praise the Lord... just as King David of Israel had instructed.
+And so, the priests dressed in their priestly robes, blew their trumpets, while the Levites, who were descended from Asaph, sounded their cymbals, and took their positions to praise the Lord... just as King David of Israel had instructed.

 The sacrifice of personal praise and the uniting together for public worship is a vital part of spiritual renewal and growth.
 David had discovered this to be so in his lifetime and these returning Israelites chose to follow in his footsteps.
 It must have been a wonderful sight to see the people of God worshipping the Lord and exalting His name in the holy city of Jerusalem, with psalms and spiritual songs - praising Him with outstretched hands.

-Dear heavenly Father, we praise and thank You that You are a good and faithful God, Who keeps His promises to both Israel and the Church.
+Dear Heavenly Father, I praise and thank You that You are a good and faithful God, Who keeps His promises to both Israel and the Church.
 Thank You for the example of the priests and people in Ezra's day, who laid the foundation of the Temple of God, and blew their trumpets and sounded their cymbals to praise and honour Your holy name.
 Thank You that in this dispensation of grace, I am a living stone in Your spiritual Temple.
 Thank You that I have the indwelling Holy Spirit to lead and guide in all things.
-I pray that I would never cease to honour Your name in thought, word, and deed and to praise You day and night, for You alone are worthy - in Jesus' name I pray, AMEN.
+I pray that I would never cease to honour Your name in thought, word, and deed, and to praise You day and night, for You alone are worthy.
+In Jesus' name I pray, AMEN.